0xy42/0xY4to/README.md

-- 👋 Hi, I’m @0xY4t0
+- 👋 Hi, I’m @0xY4t and i like breaking stuff
-- 👀 I’m interested in hacking & building tools
-- 🌱 I’m currently writing c2 applications in Go,
-     as well as plugins for the flipper zero device
 - 📫 0xY4to_git@protonmail.com

 <!---